TheRedBrain/overhauled-damage/README.md

 A complete overhaul to several mechanics revolving around damage.
 It is inspired by games like Dark Souls and Valheim and aims to deepen Minecraft's combat.
 It is however not a content mod, more of an API for other mods.

+Consider joining the Discord, if you need help configuring Overhauled Damage.

 ## New Damage Calculation
 Generic, bashing, piercing, slashing, poison, fire, frost and lightning are from now on referred to as "attack types".
 (Not to be confused with the existing "damage types").